Ray Lewis III, son of 2-time Super Bowl champ Ray Lewis, dies

 “I think by the time we got him, he was ready for the business of going to school and finishing and playing football and being an impact (player),” James said.
 “He was a hard worker.”

 At Coastal Carolina, Lewis played 12 games at cornerback with 19 tackles.
-He had 37 tackes for Virginia Union in 2017.
+He had 37 tackles for Virginia Union in 2017.